Second-Offense DUI in Florida

 In Florida, most second-offense DUIs are misdemeanors.
 However, any DUI (including a second) can be charged as a third-degree felony if the driver was involved in an accident where another person suffered "serious bodily injury."

-Jail time.
-For DUI second-offenders with a prior conviction within the last five years, there's a minimum 10-day jail sentence.
-The maximum possible sentence depends on the circumstances of the case.
+The maximum possible jail sentence for a second DUI depends on the circumstances of the case.
 Here are the maximum jail terms for second-offense DUIs involving the following circumstances:

 • nine months for a standard second DUI